11 feb. 2017

 Coyote would work, then, as the animal mask we all need to portray if we want to learn how to cope with the predatory digital superpowers: the hope is that mirroring this ever-changing identity we'll get to embody some coyote-esque ancient knowledge and finally prevail in the Cyber-underworld.

 That mask could also be related to important figures, such as the old British rebel Guy Fawkes, or the Guatemalan folk saint Maximón, both troublemakers and transdimensional explorers.
-My essay revolves around this sort of similarities, analogies and associations, somehow applying, say, a creative interpretation of the baroque model as stated by Ecuadorian philosopher Bolívar Echeverría, or surfing between the "episteme of the resemblance" and/or the "episteme of representation", in Michel Foucault's words.
-On the other hand, it could also be argued that my essay applies Salvador Dalí's paranoiac-critical method.
+My essay revolves around this sort of similarities, analogies and associations, somehow applying, say, a creative interpretation of the baroque model as stated by Ecuadorian philosopher Bolívar Echeverría, or surfing between "the resemblance" and "the representation", as some french philosopher might assert.

 Hacking Coyote is available as E-book and in print version by the Berlin-based publishing house mikrotext.